How do I start?

 - Write a poem or a song.
 It looks like a number of people are turning to poetry as a means of expressing their feelings about these uncertain times, but you can write on any subject.
 Kids can do this too!
 Both reading and writing poetry has been found to be therapeutic.
 Robert Frost said, "A poem … begins as a lump in the throat, a sense of wrong, a homesickness, a lovesickness.
 It is a reaching-out toward expression; an effort to find fulfillment."

-The Wexner Center for the Arts has provided this small poetry primer to get you started.
+The Wexner Center for the Arts has provided this small 6-Step Poetry Primer to get you started.
 If you want to try writing different styles of poetry, here's a fun 30 Days of Poetry activity any age can enjoy.

 Of course, if serious poetry's really not your thing, you could write something funny.
 It can also be fun to write a silly poem or song with someone else.

 MORE WAYS TO KEEP BUSY